Illinois Compiled Statutes

 provisions of this Act.

-Each day that an advertisement runs or each day that a person knowingly allows
+Each day that an advertisement runs or each day that a person knowingly allows the licensee's

-his or her license to be displayed or used in violation of this Section
+license to be displayed or used in violation of this Section

 constitutes a separate offense.